BeanEater1269/TechJam-2026-Team-STH/error_analysis.md

 signal-level blind spot.
-Instead, the scattershot nature across ~30-40% of this out-of-distribution real-image set is more consistent with what we already flagged: a mismatch between our narrow real-image training distribution (dominated by SID-Set's specific look) and general photography, compounded by the labeling error in how this stress-test set itself was assembled -- see [Limitations](../README.md#limitations) for the full discussion and the caveat on that ~30-40% figure being an upper bound, not a clean measurement.
+Instead, the scattershot nature across ~30-40% of this out-of-distribution real-image set is more consistent with what we already flagged: a mismatch between our narrow real-image training distribution (dominated by SID-Set's specific look) and general photography, compounded by the labeling error in how this stress-test set itself was assembled

 ### False negative